 Flour: for best results, use strong white flour (also known as bread flour).

-Almond flakes: can be substituted for a different nut.
+Almond flakes: can be substituted for different nuts, just make sure they're cut quite thin.

-Cinnamon: can be left out or substituted for a different spice.
+Cinnamon: can be left out or substituted for a different spice like cardamom, mixed spice, pumpkin pie spice, etc.

 In terms of equipment, you won't need anything special, but the following will come in handy: